annebeaubien/annebeaubien.github.io/Content/recipes/garlic-parsley_shrimp.md

 1. Mince the parsley and garlic.
 Add them to a medium bowl and combine with 2 tablespoons olive oil.
 1. Marinate the shrimp in the garlic-parsley mixture for several hours in the refrigerator.
-1. Meanwhile, slice the leek and wash it (INLINE-LINK-START title="How to wash and chop leeks" href="../../../howtos/how-to-chop-and-wash-leeks" target="_blank">see how here INLINE-LINK-END).
+1. Meanwhile, slice the leek and wash it ([https://wafflehearts.com/howtos/how_to_chop_and_wash_leeks](How to wash and chop leeks)).
 Sauté the leek in a little olive oil until the pieces soften and start to brown a bit.
 1. Chop the carrots, zucchini, green beans and broccoli.
 Place in a medium-sized sauce pan.
 Cover with water and par-boil for 10 minutes or until the veggies reach the desired softness.
 1. Boil your pasta as the directions instruct then when it is ready swirl the pasta in a large bowl with a bit of olive oil.
 Quickly mix in the greens, cooked veggies and leeks.
 1. Lastly, cook the shrimp in a skillet until they are cooked through.
 A couple minutes on each side should do it.